ykashou92/DataSciPort/README.md

 # DataSciPort
+Hi all!

-My personal data science portfolio of data analyses, visualizations, machine learning implementations, and artificial intelligence.
+Welcome to my personal data science portfolio of data analyses, visualizations, machine learning implementations, and artificial intelligence.
+You are all encouraged to explore and share in my learning experience.

+Thanks,
+*Yanal Kashou*

 # Note
 Please visit [NAMES](https://github.com/ykashou92/DataSciPort/blob/master/NAMES.md) for a clarification on the naming convention.